 The most valuable tool offered to debtors in Chapter 13 to modify car loans is the car loan “strip down” or “cram down”.
-When the car loan is “upside down”, i.e., the value of the car is less than the car loan payoff, the car loan balance can be reduced to the car’s fair market value, which then must be paid in full through the life of the plan (3-5 years depending on the debtor’s income).
-NADA average trade-in value is typically used to determine the value of a car in Middle District of Florida.
+When the car loan is “upside down”, i.e., the value of the car is less than the car loan balance, the car loan balance can be reduced to the car’s fair market value, which then must be paid in full through the life of the plan (3-5 years depending on the debtor’s income).
+NADA average trade-in value is used to determine the value of a car in Middle District.
 Any remaining balance (the difference between the car loan balance and the value of the car) is then “stripped down” and treated as a general unsecured claim.
+See Classification of Creditors.

 The strip down does not apply to under-secured (or “upside down”) personal car loans incurred within 910 day (about 2 ½ years) prior to the bankruptcy filing.
 Although the debtor is not permitted to change the principle amount due on such car loans, the debtor still may be able to extend the terms of the payment schedule, lower the interest rate to the current market rate, or cure defaults.